• istoica a year ago

 So, from a consumer's point of view, if you want to use their software, then docker is the lesser evil compared to all the others.
 Notably, it's much better than binaries with dynamic libraries that don't come included in the bundle itself.

-• candiddevmike 7 hours ago
+• candiddevmike a year ago

 As a user, I'd rather use a container then figure out how to run a binary.
 The onboarding process is typically so much easier, and most enterprise folks already have container infrastructure in place.
 For big customers, getting a Kubernetes namespace can have significantly less friction than a VM these days.

-• forrestthewoods 6 hours ago
+• forrestthewoods a year ago

 > then figure out how to run a binary